 Repeated playing of stream pre-roll

 The pre-roll on the WYPR stream is served by a separate ad serving system.
 Through your listening experience there are usually interruptions but they go unnoticed due to the buffer covering those breaks.
-With the addition of the pre-roll, those breaks now become noticeable and depending on your connection (wi-fi) continue to serve the pre-roll.
+With the addition of the pre-roll, those breaks now become noticeable and depending on your connection (wi-fi) continue to play the pre-roll.
 We are working with our streaming company and app development company on a solution.

 Many types of interruptions between your computer, your player, your computer's OS, your local network, your ISP and the Public Interactive streaming server can exist and cause trouble.
 Often the interruption is temporary.
 Please try to connect a few times at different times of the day, if possible.